artsandmetaphysics/goodlifeodyssey/_documents/metamorphoses.md

   - The judgement of Tiresias
   - Echo is cursed by Jove; she falls for Narcissus
   - Narcissus falls for himself and wastes away
+  - King Pentheus rejects Bacchus
+  - Acoetes’s story about Bacchus on the boat
-  - King Pentheus rejects Bacchus; his mom and sisters kill him
+  - Pentheus’ mom and sisters kill him in a frenzy
 - Book IV
   - The daughers of Minyas
   - Pyramus and Thisbe